georgesung/ml_competition_didi/README.md

   * Traffic time-series information for each district
   * Weather time-series information for each district

-DiDi provides the training data containing all the informationc categories above, in addition to test data withouth demand-supply gap information, used to calculate the final score and rankings.
+DiDi provides the training data containing all the information categories above, in addition to test data without demand-supply gap information.

 The full data description and download link are available at http://research.xiaojukeji.com/competition/detail.action?competitionId=DiTech2016